When Raising Teens, Sometimes You Have To Screw The Rules

 There is a reason kids don’t come with instructional manuals.

-There is no standard operating procedure for these mini-humans.
+There is no standard operating procedure for these mini-adults.
 Every single one is unique at birth, and they are constantly changing.

 Who they are today may not be who they are tomorrow and who they are tomorrow may not be who they are next week.

-But we also need to maintain a level of flexibility that allows us to recognize when the rules need to bend and boundaries need to be moved.
+But we also need to maintain a level of flexibility that allows us to recognize when the rules need to bend, and boundaries need to be moved.
+Sometimes we need to be more focused on building our teen’s self-esteem, self-discipline, and sense of self more than we need to focus on winning a power struggle.

 We have to be willing to accept that parenting doesn’t come in one size fits all.

 Now that they are older, instead of talking at them, we need to talk with them, and we need to listen.
-Sometimes it will be irrational jibberish coming out of their mouths, but on occasion, there is wisdom.
+Sometimes it will be irrational jibberish coming out of their mouths, but on occasion, you will be able to discern what is going on in their world.

 They are beginning to really understand who they are and what makes them tick, and it can mean that we’re reaching a point where sometimes they know themselves better than we do.